Muneer320/Oratio/replit.md

 ## AI Integration

 Debate analysis uses Google Gemini AI (gemini-2.5-pro) exclusively for all AI-powered features.
 The system evaluates debates based on logic (40%), credibility (35%), and rhetoric (25%), using context-aware analysis and JSON response validation.
 Static fallback responses are provided if Gemini is unavailable.
+Audio transcription is handled by Gemini's file upload API with non-blocking async processing to maintain server responsiveness during audio uploads.
+The transcription is stored as turn content and analyzed like text submissions.
 Fact-checking is an optional feature via Serper API for claim verification.
 The training system provides AI-generated personalized feedback, identifying strengths and weaknesses, and recommending improvements.

 ## Real-Time Communication